jdantonio/functional-ruby/README.md

 ## Examples

-Some examples are taked from [Syntax in defnctions: Pattern Matching](http://learnyousomeerlang.com/syntax-in-defnctions). in [Learn You Some Erlang for Great Good!](http://learnyousomeerlang.com/).
-Others are unique to this README.
+For more examples see the integration tests in *spec/integration_spec.rb*.

 ### Simple Function

+This example is based on [Syntax in defnctions: Pattern Matching](http://learnyousomeerlang.com/syntax-in-defnctions) in [Learn You Some Erlang for Great Good!](http://learnyousomeerlang.com/).

 Erlang: